pronamic/advanced-custom-fields-pro/readme.txt

 * Fix - Copying the field name or key to the clipboard now works as expected for new or reordered fields, and subfields
 * Fix - Saving a field group will now temporarily disable the "Save Changes" button while saving
 * Fix - Block templates that include html comments as the first DOM element no longer crash the block editor on edit
-* Fix - Block templates that include InnerBlocks on the DOM’s first level no longer trigger JS warnings
+* Fix - Block templates that include InnerBlocks on the DOM's first level no longer trigger JS warnings
 * Fix - Block templates that render other blocks now correctly render their InnerBlocks
 * Fix - Legacy block attribute values are no longer overwritten by blank defaults of new versions
 * Fix - Paginated Repeater fields now work with non-paginated Repeaters as subfields